serre-lab/color_hmax/README.md

 recognition with cortex-like mechanisms.
 IEEE Transactions on Pattern Analysis and Machine Intelligence 29 (2007) 411-426

-demoRelease: grayscale Hmax
+demoRelease  : grayscale Hmax
-demoSoRelease: SOHmax
+demoSoRelease: SOHmax (For most cases, two orientations of SO is sufficient due to the weekly oriented property)
 demoDoRelease: DOHmax